The Importance of Reporting Guidelines

 Please note some journals will require subscriptions to access a linked article.

-Reporting Standards to Know
+Reporting Guidelines to Know

 Implementation Strategies - Recommendations for Specifying and Reporting